-- All new pupils (including boarders and our youngest pupils) are briefed thoroughly on the school's expected standards of behaviour.
+- All new pupils (including our youngest pupils) are briefed thoroughly on the School's expected standards of behaviour.
 They are told what to do if they encounter bullying.
 We guarantee that those who report bullying in good faith will not be punished and will be supported. - We use appropriate assemblies to explain the school policy on bullying.
-Our PSHE programme is structured to give pupils an awareness of their social and moral responsibilities as they progress through the school.
-The programme is structured to enforce messages about community involvement and taking care of each other. - Other lessons, particularly R&P, English and Drama highlight the issue of bullying and reinforce this message by developing social skills and by teaching moral and spiritual values that show bullying to be unacceptable. - All our pupils are encouraged to tell a member of staff at once if they know or suspect that bullying is taking place. - All boarders know how to report anxieties to their House Parent or to another member of the pastoral team. - We have a listening surgery available twice a week with the Deputy Head (Pastoral) where children can go to talk through any worries or concerns we have. - We have our Time to Talk sessions with our Independent listeners twice a term. - Our Sick bay and our boarding house display advice on where pupils can seek help, including details of confidential helplines and websites connecting to external specialists, such as Childline, Kidscape, Get Connected, and the Samaritans. - Our Circle of Care poster is all around the school which highlights who the children can talk to.
+Our PSHE programme is structured to give pupils an awareness of their social and moral responsibilities as they progress through the School.
+The programme is structured to enforce messages about community involvement and taking care of each other. - Other lessons, particularly R&P, English and Drama highlight the issue of bullying and reinforce this message by developing social skills and by teaching moral and spiritual values that show bullying to be unacceptable. - All our pupils are encouraged to tell a member of staff at once if they know or suspect that bullying or any intentional unkindness is taking place. - We regularly have our Time to Talk sessions with our Independent listeners. - Our health and wellbeing hub display advice on where pupils can seek help, including details of confidential helplines and websites connecting to external specialists, such as Childline, Kidscape, Get Connected, and the Samaritans. - Our Circle of Care poster is all around the school which highlights who the children can talk to.
 All children complete their own circle of care.